Imaginous/Cowboy_Untamed/IOS.md

 - Go to Nordic UART Service Send values to RX Characteristic.
 On some devices it might be shown as **CUSTOM SERVICE** address: `6E400001-B5A3-F393-E0A9-E50E24DCCA9E`.
 - Select the sub UUID: `6E400002-B5A3-F393-E0A9-E50E24DCCA9E` and select *write* or the *W* button.
 - Select *Byte Array* and send the wanted codes from the list below.
+In some apps you have to choose between *request* or *command*, you need to select *command*.

 ##### Disable / enable speed limit:
 - Disable speed limit: `0110000b000102000166eb`